richiemca/FY24/README.md

 - Look for opportunities with cross-business integration to increase efficiency and innovation with updated ways of working.
 Looking to push out the Creative Training and Evaluation to the Strategy team FY25 (Delayed to restructure in the L&D team).
 - Improved our Subbing processes and skills via a Subbing workshop, we are now subbing aim Video subtitles.
 - Look for ways to help VisDom access a wider selection of key talent that sets our projects up for success.
 We have successfully integrated other shooting (video filming) options for VisDom.
 Examples include Medibank, Philips, and SpecSavers.
+- Improved resourcing and delivery through xFit training, expanding the team's capabilities in video concepting, idea articulation, and subbing skills.
+This cross-training enabled us to deliver complex projects like the Disney video series, Philips air fryer campaign, and Aussie Broadband content.

 ## Goal: Cost: Keep controllable costs to budget